- Home

 Ed Alexander became the Director of Bands at A-State in 2001 and also conducted the first performances of bands in the Fowler Center.
 He also hired Dr. Ken Carroll in 2002 as the Associate Director of Bands and Director of Athletic Bands.
 Together they increased the enrollment of the A-State Bands by over 50%.
 They also led the marching band to their first FBS Bowl game in 2005, the New Orleans Bowl.

-Current Director of Bands at A-State, Dr. Tim Oliver, was hired in 2007.
-In 2008 the university officially adopted the Red Wolves as its new mascot.
+Dr. Tim Oliver was hired in 2007 as Director of Bands at A-State.
+In 2008, the university officially adopted the Red Wolves as its new mascot.
 Dr. Carroll and Dr. Oliver re-named the Marching Indians to the current name, The Sound of the Natural State.
 Other new initiatives included the A-State Conducting Colloquium, The Mid-South Honor Band, the Young Musicians Workshop, and hosting the Arkansas Open Marching Band Festival.
 The A-State Wind Ensemble performed at the 2010 CBDNA Conference in Las Cruces, NM and the Sound of the Natural State performed at the 2011 GoDaddy Bowl in Mobile, AL. In addition, new enrollment records for the A-State Bands were set and broken each year.

 In 2012, Dr. Carroll became the Director of Jazz Studies at A-State and a new Associate Director of Bands and Director of Athletic Bands, Dr. Sarah Labovitz, was hired.
 Dr. Labovitz continued to build upon the athletic band traditions by guiding the Sound of the Natural State to four consecutive bowl games.
 She also led the Howlers Basketball Bands, and initiated the formation of the Volleyball Band.
 She also increased the profile of the Symphonic Winds.
 Other items which developed under the leadership of Dr. Oliver and Dr. Labovitz included a performance by the A-State Wind Ensemble at the 2014 CBDNA Conference, the revival of the Band Day, and the completion of the 25th new composer commission by the A-State Bands since 2007.

-Due to the sustained growth of the A-State Bands, the surge in instrumental music education enrollment, and the increased profile of the athletic bands, for the first time in 2016 the A-State Bands added a third band director to their faculty with the hiring of Dr. Polly Middleton as the Assistant Director of Bands and Director of Athletic Bands.
-Dr. Sarah Labovitz shifted her responsibilities and is now the Associate Director of Bands and Coordinator of Instrumental Music Education.
+In 2016, due to the sustained growth of the A-State Bands, the surge in instrumental music education enrollment, and the increased profile of the athletic bands, the A-State Bands added a third band director to their faculty with the hiring of Dr. Polly Middleton as the Assistant Director of Bands and Director of Athletic Bands.
+Dr. Sarah Labovitz shifted her responsibilities to the Associate Director of Bands and Coordinator of Instrumental Music Education until 2023 when she was named the Director of the School of Music at Kent State University.

-As our Alma Mater reminds us, “the red and black shall ever wave on high for ASU,” and for over 90 years the A-State Bands have been an essential part of our university.
+As our Alma Mater reminds us, “the red and black shall ever wave on high for ASU,” and for 95 years the A-State Bands have been an essential part of our university.